 Thinking about doing an Executive MBA at RMIT?
 Take the next step and move up in your career with an industry-connected degree centred around design thinking, run by one of the largest business schools in the Asia-Pacific region.

-“Our students come to us because we provide them with industry-relevant tools and techniques they can readily apply to their workplaces,” says Julie.
+“Our students come to us because we provide them with industry-relevant tools and techniques they can readily apply to their workplaces,” says Mathews

-"We’re very proud to offer such a distinctive program delivered by a world-class faculty, and hope it will positively influence the business leaders of the future."
+"We’re very proud to offer such a distinctive program delivered by a world-class College, and hope it will positively influence the business leaders of the future."

 Here are four good reasons to study an Executive MBA at RMIT.

 Alumni Katie Rooke said she was looking to further her education and gain a competitive edge in her career, with an ambition to start her own business and work for herself.

 “The Executive MBA gave me a more encompassing understanding of the world that might open up down the track.

 “The focus on innovation at RMIT really made the course unique – it’s quite different to what other universities focus on.”

 RMIT’s Executive MBA has a five-year EPAS accreditation from EFMD Global, the leading international network for management development.
 RMIT is the only Australian university with a five-year accreditation, and one of only four universities globally.

 EFMD recognised that the driving force behind RMIT’s EMBA is the “innovative spirit and clear vision of how to continue enhancing the distinctive program, combined with the engagement of faculty and staff.”

 Frank Kennedy, Honorary Professor at RMIT’s College of Business and Law, said RMIT’s postgraduate business courses give students the tools to design their own future.

 “RMIT prepares students to become exceptional contributors, entrepreneurs and executives, and we want to be renowned as the go-to destination for shaping socially-conscious individuals.”

 Executive MBA students and alumni benefit from a professional development series that gives them the opportunity to strengthen networks and engage with prominent industry leaders.